The Marie Drake Planetarium is a Unique Community Resource

-To provide astronomy education in Juneau to people of all ages and levels of astronomy educations
+The purpose of the planetarium is to provide astronomy education in Juneau to people of all ages and levels of astronomy knowledge.

 Do you charge for planetarium shows and events?

 Our events and programming are free.

 We occasionally charge e.g. if we have a fundraising event or have a program that involves paying a stipend to a presenter.

 There is a donation jar at each event and we appreciate your support.

 Programming at the planetarium is free because we are run by volunteers.
 We get funding from grants, donations from businesses and individuals and the Juneau School District provides in-kind support.

 The mission of the planetarium is to provide engaging and informative astronomy education for people of all ages and levels astronomy knowledge in Juneau.
 We serve the public, school classes and community groups at no charge.

 Who owns the planetarium?

 The planetarium room is owned by the Juneau School District.
 It is located in the Marie Drake Building which also houses other schools and offices.